Get Help Today(877) 648-4288

 Find the life you deserve to liveGet Help

 Featured Treatment Center

 The classification of alcohol was not always so clear due to the many different effects it has on the body and mind.
-Drinking alcohol depresses the central nervous system and enhances the effects of the primary inhibitory neurotransmitter, gamma-Aminobutyric acid (GABA), also known as the “slowdown chemical.”
+Drinking alcohol depresses the central nervous system and enhances the effects of the primary inhibitory neurotransmitter, Gamma-Aminobutyric Acid (GABA) which is also known as the “slowdown chemical.”
 GABA is responsible for sending certain messages to the brain which result in sedation, relaxation, and improvements in mood.
 These are effects that are similar to other depressants, such as Benzodiazepines.
 Side effects caused by alcohol’s effect on the brain include:

-Studies have shown that the effects of alcohol are determined by how much someone drinks and whether or not their blood alcohol content (BAC) is rising or falling.
-While in the process of drinking, alcohol acts as a stimulant, but as drinking wears off, it begins to act as a sedative.
+Studies have shown that the effects of alcohol are determined by how much someone drinks and whether or not their Blood Alcohol Content (BAC) is rising or falling.
+In the early stage of drinking, alcohol acts as a stimulant.
+As the body processes alcohol, it begins to act as a sedative.
 This is because alcohol causes different effects as it passes through the body.
 First, about 20% of alcohol is absorbed into the bloodstream when it reaches the stomach then the rest moves to the small intestine.
 Within the small intestine, 80% of the alcohol is rapidly absorbed into the blood where it moves into the veins and is delivered to all parts of the body, including the brain.

 Help is out there

 Reach out to a dedicated treatment provider and learn how you can create the life you want.